TheNotary/game-sql-warden/README.md

 ## TODO

-- implement changing level
-  - when you leave the map screen, the challenge get's loaded for the number you were on

-- when you open the map screen, cleared levels have their number replaced with an astrisk
+- Do something about the panic on the map screen

+- Make the start screen the map screen

+- Document controls on the map screen

+- Redocument controls, including the map screen

-  - Add a global database for tracking level completion
+- Create a hidden level visible after all challenges are complete

 ## Compiling to WebAssembly (WASM)